Limit Profile for Projections of Random Walks on Groups: Limit Profile for the Interchange Process

 \begin{prop} Let $\alpha \in (0, 1)$ and $\kk = \alpha \nn$.
 Let $\LL \sim \HG(\mm, \mm, \nn)$.
 Let $\XX_0 \sim \Pois(\tfrac \LL\mm)$ and $\YY_0 \sim \Pois(1 - \tfrac{\mm-\LL}{\nn-\mm})$ independently given $\LL$.
 Let $\cc \in \mbr$ and $\tt \cq \tt_\cc$.
 Write $\beta \cq \ee^{-\cc} / \alpha$.
 Then,

 \end{prop}

 We prove this via a sequence of lemmas.
 The first corresponds primarily to the inner expectation.
 It is straightforward since there are no absolute value signs to cause difficulties.
-We omit the simple proof as it is just the usual \mgf for the Poisson distribution.
+We omit its simple proof: it goes via the usual moment-generating function (\textit{\mgf}) of the~Poisson.

 \begin{lem} Let $\zz \in (0, \infty)$ and $\ZZ_0 \sim \Pois(\zz)$.
 Let $\gamma \in (0, \infty)$.
 Then,

 \end{lem}

 The next lemma is far more challenging technically.
 We do not evaluate it exactly, but rather only up to a term which will be small when we average over $\LL \sim \HG(\mm, \mm, \nn)$, the mean of which is $\mm^2/\nn$.
 This is due to the fact that the averaging is being done \emph{outside} the absolute value, leading to \TV-type expressions and other technical hurdles.